Noha Mostafa, LPC, MS, NCC

 Clinical Training

-Being part of dedicated teams of clinicians who showed deep care for clients and for one another strongly supported my learning and development.
+I remain deeply grateful for working alongside teams of clinicians and dedicated educators who showed intentional care for therapy participants and for one another.
 While completing my Masters of Science in Clinical Mental Health Counseling at Portland State University, I offered individual counseling sessions in the Community Counseling Clinic.
 Later, I offered individual and group therapy sessions and facilitated psychoeducation groups at The Center For Student Health and Counseling (SHAC) at PSU.

 -Advanced EMDR Protocols: Early Interventions for Groups and Community Members Following Acute Stress, Traumatic Experiences and Critical Incidents